Boating Under the Influence (BUI) in Georgia, Georgia BUI Lawyers

 BUI arrests are common on Georgia’s many recreational lakes.

-Last year, nearly 300 BUI arrests were made on Georgia’s waters including Lake Lanier, Allatoona, Oconee, Sinclair, Lake Burton, Jackson, Hartwell, and West Point.
+Last year, nearly 300 BUI arrests were made on Georgia’s waters, including Lake Lanier, Allatoona, Oconee, Sinclair, Lake Burton, Jackson, Hartwell, and West Point.
 Boating Under the Influence is a criminal offense that can result in fines, imprisonment, and loss of boating privileges.
-The Georgia Governor’s Office of Highway Safety initiated its Belts and Buoys program over the Memorial Day holiday weekend last year and we can the same types of enforcement programs this year.
+The Georgia Governor’s Office of Highway Safety initiated its Belts and Buoys program over the Memorial Day holiday weekend this year, and we can use the same types of enforcement programs over the 4th of July weekend.
 Under the Georgia BUI implied consent law, all people boating are deemed to have given consent to have a breath or blood test conducted, at any time, to determine if they are under the influence of alcohol.
 If you refuse to take a chemical test, the State will try to suspend your boating privileges for 12 months.
 Recent decisions from the Georgia Supreme Court involving DUI cases may also impact the prosecution of your Boating Under the Influence (BUI) case.
-The Georgia General Assembly passed a law in 2019 to correct the wording in the implied consent notice, but in its haste to pass legislation before the end of the legislative session in 2019, there are still major flaws in the language of the implied consent notice.
-Call Chestney & Sullivan today at 404-816.8777 and we will be happy to discuss your case with you as well as the current status of the law for Georgia BUIs.
+The Georgia General Assembly passed a law in 2019 to correct the wording in the implied consent notice, but in its haste to pass legislation before the end of the legislative session 2019, there are still significant flaws in the language of the implied consent notice.
+Call Chestney & Sullivan today at 404-816.8777, and we will be happy to discuss your case with you and the current status of the law for Georgia BUIs.

-Things to remember if your boat is stopped by the Coast Guard, the Georgia Department of Natural Resources (DNR), or Marine Patrol:
+Things to remember if the Coast Guard stops your boat, the Georgia Department of Natural Resources (DNR), or Marine Patrol:

-• To avoid safety checks, and pass them when they occur, keep your vessel in compliance with all laws and local ordinances.
-This includes keeping all lights working and in their proper position, having an adequate number of personal flotation devices (“PFDs” – life jackets), and keeping a pressurized fire extinguisher onboard.
-Any children under the age of 13 are required to wear their PFD at all times while the boat is moving.
+• To avoid safety checks and pass them when they occur, keep your vessel compliant with all laws and local ordinances.
+This includes maintaining all lights working and in their proper position, having adequate personal flotation devices (“PFDs” – life jackets), and keeping a pressurized fire extinguisher onboard.
+Children under 13 must wear their PFD at all times while the boat is moving.
 DNR also has been requiring throw pillows within reach of a boat operator.

-• Don’t be a target for your vessel to be boarded – make sure your boat is registered (including personal watercraft “PWC”).
+• Don’t be a target for your vessel to be boarded – ensure your boat is registered (including personal watercraft “PWC”).

 • Check your lights as that will also be a reason to stop and board your boat after dark.

-• It is not illegal in Georgia to have alcohol in an open container on a boat, or for the person operating the boat to have a drink.
-It is only illegal if the blood alcohol content of the person operating the boat is .08 percent or higher, or if you are a “less safe” operator of the vessel.
-So, don’t panic if you have an open beer, this will only make the officer suspicious.
+• It is not illegal in Georgia to have alcohol in an open container on a boat or for the person operating the boat to have a drink.
+It is only unlawful if the blood alcohol content of the person operating the boat is .08 percent or higher, or if you are a “less safe” operator of the vessel.
+So don’t panic if you have an open beer; this will only make the officer suspicious.

 • Be polite and cooperative.
-Let the officer do his job so he will move on to the next vessel and won’t feel compelled to administer any chemical tests.
+Let the officer do his job so he will move on to the next vessel and not feel compelled to administer chemical tests.

 • Georgia has a “zero tolerance” blood alcohol level of .02 for people operating a boat under age 21.

 • You do not have to perform field sobriety evaluations or submit to a breath test, blood test, or any other chemical test (although your privilege to operate a vessel may be suspended for up to a year if you refuse a chemical test).
-No suspension of your privilege to operate a vessel will occur if you elect to not submit to field sobriety evaluations.
+No suspension of your privilege to operate a boat will occur if you elect not to submit to field sobriety evaluations.

-• Most of the BUI field sobriety evaluations will not pass Georgia court standards for meeting verifiable scientific certainty and it is possible those evaluations may be excluded from the trial for not meeting scientific standards.
+• Most of the BUI field sobriety evaluations will not pass Georgia court standards for meeting verifiable scientific certainty, and those evaluations may be excluded from the trial for not meeting scientific standards.

 • Different laws regarding what blood alcohol content is considered over the limit can apply depending on whether the waterway is federal or Georgia.